tobega/tailspin-v0/TailspinReference.md

 into a [stream](#streams), e.g. `[4,7,9]...` will create a stream of the values 4, 7 and 9.

 ### Templates
-A templates object consists of an optional _initial block_ and an optional sequence of [matchers](#matchers), each with a _block_.
-A matcher block can be just the word `!VOID`, which indicates that nothing should happen for this case.
+A templates object consists of an optional _initial block_ and an optional sequence of match statements.
+A match statement starts with the word `when` followed by a [matcher](#matchers), then the word `do` followed by a _block_.
+(Note that `when` and `do` are currently optional but will become mandatory at some point)

 A block is simply a series of _value chains_ that either dry up, with no value for the next stage;
 produce a value (or several) that gets [emitted](#emit-value) out of the template (by `!`); sends a value to a [sink](#sinks); or,